 }

 To make a bike, one must fill in all of these specs into the constructor.
 Also, when this bike needs to be transformed to fit into various types offered by the application (Sports, Cruiser or Regular) not all these values might need to be fed to the entity.
-This creates a lack of flexibility and tight coupling with the object creation to its representation.

-Builder pattern solves this by separating the instantiation logic from its representation, so that the client where the Bike needs to be instantiated need not call a new keyword on the Bike and instead make use of a "Builder" that gets the job done.
+The client where the Bike needs to be instantiated need not call a new keyword on the Bike and instead make use of a “Builder” that gets the job done.

 What is a Builder?

-A Builder is a class which is responsible for creating a particular variation of an entity.
-A client requests a Builder for an instance of given specs and the builder encapsulates the instantation for that entity.
-A builder also offers customization of the entity; the client can be able to set only those specs which is needed while ignoring the other.
 The builder assembles all the specs of the entity based on the client requirements and returns a complex object that represents the particular representation of the entity that the client requires.

 Sometimes a Client doesn’t invoke a Builder directly; it instead makes use of a Director that internally invokes a builder to assemble a particular representation of the entity and offers the Client an abstraction from the builder.
-Although using a Director is optional and upto the application design, it creates a sort of simplicity on the Client part while abstracting the Builder invocation from the client.

-For the above Bike entity, let’s say we would want to create an object representing a SportsBike, a Cruiser and a regular Moped.
-For this instead of creating three instances by passing the values to the lenghty constructor, we can create a BikeBuilder class that looks after the building logic, which is as below:
+For this instead of creating three instances by passing the values to the lengthy constructor, we can create a BikeBuilder class that looks after the building logic, which is as below.

 public interface IBikeBuilder